Teleport Enterprise Cloud FAQ | Teleport

 Do you encrypt data at rest?

-Each deployment is using at-rest encryption using AWS DynamoDB and S3 at-rest encryption for customer data including session recordings and user records.
+Each deployment is using at-rest encryption using Amazon DynamoDB and S3 at-rest encryption for customer data including session recordings and user records.

 Can I get a list of IP addresses that my infrastructure will need to allow connections to?